laravel/docs/configuration.md

 ### Maintenance Mode & Queues

-While your application is in maintenance mode, no [queue jobs](/docs/queues) will be handled.
+While your application is in maintenance mode, no [queued jobs](/docs/queues) will be handled.
 The jobs will continue to be handled as normal once the application is out of maintenance mode.